staadecker/BOLT/README.md

 - `bolt-aruino` : The arduino code that controls the buttons and LED's
 - `bolt-mobile` : The Flutter code that uses a phone to communicate with the Arduino and displays the results

+### Bluetooth

+To communicate the Arduino and phone send each other packets over bluetooth.
+The packets' format is defined in `bluetooth-protocol.md`.